Princess Sofia, Duchess of Värmland: Career

 At the age of 20, Hellqvist was published in photos in the men's magazine Slitz wearing only a bikini bottom and a live boa constrictor around her upper body and was later voted Miss Slitz 2004 by readers.
-Expressen republished the photos in 2010 after her relationship with Prince Carl Phillip was confirmed.
+Expressen republished the photos in 2010 after her relationship with Prince Carl Philip was confirmed.
 Hellqvist was subsequently cast in the Paradise Hotel reality show on TV4 where she made it to the final.

 Hellqvist was mentioned in some newspapers for having kissed American adult film star Jenna Jameson while in Las Vegas to film the show.
 She had a much publicised feud with co-star Olinda Castielle and finally voted Castielle off the show.

 In 2005, she moved to New York to study accounting, specialising in business development while working as a certified yoga instructor.
+While working in New York, she met American financier Jeffrey Epstein on a few occasions around 2005, before he was convicted of soliciting prostitution, including with a minor, in 2008.
+Leaked emails by Dagens Nyheter showed correspondence between Epstein and Swedish financier Barbro Ehnbom, a mentor figure who introduced Hellqvist to him.
+A 2005 email showed Epstein inviting her to his Caribbean estate, an offer the Swedish royal court said she declined.
+Documents released in January 2026 by the US authorities showed that Ehnbom had sent a 2010 photograph of Sofia to Epstein and that she had been invited to a private Broadway screening in New York in 2012 as Epstein's guest.

-After relocating back to Sweden, she studied global ethics, child and youth science, children's communication and the UN Convention on the Rights of the Child in theory, and in Swedish practice at Stockholm University.
+After relocating back to Sweden, Hellqvist studied global ethics, child and youth science, children's communication and the UN Convention on the Rights of the Child in theory, and in Swedish practice at Stockholm University.
 She also worked part-time as a waitress and glamour model.